 - Repeat with the remaining pieces of dough.
 I fried the tiny balls in 3 batches)

-- In a separate large frying pan, heat the honey to a gentle simmer over low heat.
+- In a separate large frying pan, heat the honey and orange zest to a gentle simmer over low heat.

 - Add all the fried struffoli to the warmed honey and gently stir till the fried balls are evenly coated.